 Granite Recovery Centers

-If you or a loved one have been drinking heavily or ingesting other substances for a long time, it is imperative for you to check into Granite Recovery Centers so that you can enter into our drug detox program.
-The possibility of grand mal seizures makes the time right after you quit a substance very dangerous, so you must not go through the withdrawal process on your own.
-This could lead to death.
+If you or a loved one have been drinking heavily or ingesting other substances for a long time, it is imperative for you to check into Granite Recovery Centers so you can enter into our drug detox program.
+The possibility of grand mal seizures makes the time right after you quit very dangerous.
+Thus, you should not go through the withdrawal process on your own.
+The consequences could be lethal.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

-Our drug detox program is a medication-assisted program in which our medical staff will administer medications that will ease the discomfort that the withdrawal symptoms cause.
-Most importantly, you will be in a safe place where our staff can monitor you and ensure that you receive immediate medical treatment if a medical emergency were to take place.
-This process has to take place first so that your mind can concentrate solely on your recovery when it is time to begin therapy.
+Our drug detox program is a medication-assisted program in which our medical staff will administer medications that will ease the discomfort that withdrawal symptoms cause.
+Most importantly, you will be in a safe place where our staff can ensure that you receive immediate treatment if a medical emergency were to take place.

 At Granite Recovery Centers, we will treat you for your psychological dependence on alcohol, trazodone, and any other medications.
 After detox, our treatment program of cognitive-behavioral therapy begins.
-People who have been using for a long time or who do not have a stable living situation often benefit most from our inpatient treatment where they will live at the facility.
-Our therapists will guide you in group sessions and individual sessions and will even invite your family members to join you in family therapy.
+People who have been using for a long time often benefit from our inpatient treatment.
+Our therapists will guide you in group and individual sessions and will even invite your family members to join you in family therapy.

-Those who cannot make an inpatient rehab program work with their schedule can take part in our intensive outpatient program where they will come to the facility for part of the day.
+Those who cannot do an inpatient rehab program can take part in our intensive outpatient program where they will come to the facility for part of the day.
 After treatment, patients have access to our variety of aftercare programs that include sober living arrangements, an alumni program, and more.

 If you or a loved one are ready to obtain treatment for an alcohol or substance use disorder, contact us today.
 It is time to get your life back.